OSHA Training Topics

 Required by: OSHA 29 CFR 1910.146 (g)(1), (2)(i)-(iv), (3), (4) & (k)(1)(i)-(iv)

 Frequency: Initially upon employment, upon a change in assigned duties, upon a change in permit space operations presenting a hazard about which an employee has not previously been trained, whenever there are changes in the permitting procedures, or if there are inadequacies in the employee's knowledge or use of procedures.

 Target Audience: Any employee whose job requires entry into permit-required confined spaces.
-HAR, Plumbing, Steam Plant & exterminators in Plant Operations and/or Plant Services are among those with the potential for this exposure.
+HAR, Plumbing, Steam Plant & exterminators in Plant Operations and/or Facilities Management are among those with the potential for this exposure.
 Carpentry shops and contractors could also be exposed in remodeling efforts.

 Class Description: Class covers the responsibilities and duties of authorized entrants, attendants, entry supervisors, and rescue and emergency services, evaluation of a Permit Required Confined Space, entry procedures, use of monitoring equipment, rescue procedures and equipment set-up, supplied air, SCBA and respirator use.

 Required by: OSHA 29 CFR 1910.332; OSHA 29 CFR 1910.269 (a) (2); OSHA 29 CFR 1910.268 (c)

 Frequency: Initial with annual retrainingTarget Audience: Employees in occupations listed below are required to be trained.
 Other employees who also may reasonably be expected to face comparable risk of injury due to electric shock or other electrical hazards must also be trained.